varunpenumudi/medical_qa_chatbot/README.md

 This project is a Medical Question Answering (Q&A) Chatbot developed as part of an internship task.
 It leverages the [MedQuAD dataset](https://github.com/abachaa/MedQuAD) to provide users with answers to medical questions.

 The chatbot utilizes a **vector database for information retrieval**, powered by **ChromaDB** and **HuggingFaceEmbeddings**.
-It employs **Groq's `qwen-2.5-32b` large language model** to generate responses based on the retrieved medical information.
+It employs **Groq's `llama-3.2-70b-model` large language model** to generate responses based on the retrieved medical information.
 The user interacts with the chatbot through a user-friendly chat interface built with Streamlit.

+You can try this chatbot online [here](https://medicalquerychatbot.streamlit.app/)

 ## Project Structure